Intro to CLTs & Core Values

 5b.
 Development without displacement

-6. Fair & equitable access to resources
+6. Fair & equitable access to resources6.
+Preserving affordability of property

 7b.
 Continued learning and evaluation

-10. Building personal relationships
+10. Community & Solidarity10.
+Building personal relationships

 Homes & Hands: Community Land Trusts in Action

-https://www.youtube.com/watch?v=cwPuzC_FN-8&feature=emb_imp_woytHomes & Hands is a 36-minute documentary about three different communities that started community land trusts for various reasons, and how those CLTs changed the lives of so many individuals and families.
+Homes & Hands is a 36-minute documentary about three different communities that started community land trusts for various reasons, and how those CLTs changed the lives of so many individuals and families.
 Watching this documentary is a requirement for gaining full membership in the SE CT CLT.
 Check our homepage for announcements of upcoming screenings of the documentary (online and in-person).

-SYNOPSIS: It has been over 40 years since leaders of the southern civil rights movement formed the first community land trust to secure access to land for African-Americans.
+SYNOPSIS: It has been over 40 years since leaders of the Southern civil rights movement formed the first community land trust to secure access to land for African-Americans.
 This equitable and sustainable model of affordable housing and community development has since become a critical tool in preventing rampant foreclosures and land price speculation while stimulating revitalization without gentrification.

 Through the personal stories of community activists in Durham, North Carolina, Albuquerque, New Mexico, and Burlington, Vermont, audiences are compelled to rethink their assumptions about housing and community development in the United States.